-Opeola Bukola was visiting New York from Oviedo, Florida: "I have a tendency to think the royal family is, like, very antiquated and I think very old school," she said.
+Opeola Bukola in New York said: "I have a tendency to think the royal family is, like, very antiquated and I think very old school," she said.

 "And Prince Harry has really defied that in a lot of ways.
 And I think that this is one of the ultimate ways.
 This is something that I can't imagine his family is necessarily completely bought into, but, you know, as the son of Princess Diana who is this dynamic figure, I think it's a really amazing way to kind of honor her legacy."

 One tourist from Georgia, Carol Childs, suggested it was a very international occasion.
 "This multi-nationalism is and is very, very important because it shows that the world is more of a whole thing where you have to include everybody," she said.

 At New York's British themed shop and restaurant, Tea and Sympathy, the owner, Nicky Perry, said it was a chance to reflect on how the royal family is modernising.